 She points out that “it’s not just personal biases; it’s systematic biases that exist in the system.“ But women aren’t taking it lying down.
 A share of investment funds have cropped up that specifically provide capital to women-led ventures.
 These women angel investors are playing a role.

 Who and what is getting funded?
 It is principally Tech.
 It can be medical, clean tech, educational tech, high tech, institutional, marketing technology, but it is Tech that gets the bucks.
-Porges launched the Billion Dollar Fund for Women a few years after she founded Beyond the Billion.
+Porges launched The Billion Dollar Fund for Women in October, 2018 as a two-year campaign (2018 – 2020) followed by Beyond The Billion as a four-year pledge campaign (2020 – 2023), after they had mobilized the first billion.
 “You have to be able to demonstrate a very high growth rate.
 That’s usually tech or tech-enabled.”
 Venture needs to address a big market with a big idea with an advantage, such as a patent, have a team and a high growth rate.”

 Porges thinks that men can get funded “with some staff and little else.”
 “Women are held to a higher standard.”
 “We all have personal and systemic bias,” she acknowledges.

 Female heads of companies can turn to The Council, a venture fund of angel investors, if it’s a tech project.
 The Council funds “technology that is transforming traditional industries—Logistics, Health care, Fintech and Future of Work,” says its head, Amber Illig.
 She acknowledges there is bias because “in early fundraising rounds, investors must make decisions primarily based on the vision and the founder.
 “At first, the only thing you can judge is the market and the vision.
 People invest in who they know.
 That gives them comfort.”